-Join the Freedom Center this summer for an exciting, transformative learning and leading experience!
-June 19-August 3, we travel in the Bay Area and beyond with middle and high school students, engaging thousands of registered and unregistered voters in vigorous community dialogues on civic engagement and democracy, that will change lives!
+Join the Freedom Center this summer for a dynamic, transformative learning and leading experience!
+June 13-August 4, we travel from the Bay Area and beyond with middle and high school students, engaging thousands of members of the nation’s community dialogues on civic engagement and democracy, that will change lives! #GetCivic

 About The Civic Engagement Pilgrimage:

-The Martin Luther King Jr Freedom Center carries out ongoing, year-round civic engagement education and recruitment.
-This summer, along with a sister educational center, the Institute for Community Leadership (located near Tacoma WA), we are producing a dynamic education and civic engagement project for the months of June through August.
+Today, the Martin Luther King Jr Freedom Center carries out ongoing, civic engagement educational pilgramige.
+This summer, along with our sister educational center, the Institute for Community Leadership (located near Tacoma WA), we are producing a dynamic education and civic engagement project for the months of June through August.
 This year we will travel throughout the West Coast answering what we can do as a society to get more civically engaged!
 This is our 27th year of producing hard hitting, boot camp-like, traveling classes/civic engagement projects.
-This year we will travel throughout the Bay Area and beyond producing Civic Engagement Listening Circles!
-We are mobilizing middle and high school students, interns and staff.
-We will travel with an 18 foot truck, prepare our own meals, sleep on gym floors and in tents, spend time in forests and rivers, carry out press interviews, make public speeches and organize community based dialogue circles on how and why to engage in civics, and in DEMOCRACY!!
+We are mobilizing middle and high school students, interns, and staff.
+We will travel with an 18-foot truck, prepare our own meals, sleep on gym floors and in tents, spend time in forests and rivers, carry out press interviews, make public speeches and organize community-based dialogue circles on how and why to engage in civics, and in DEMOCRACY!!
 This is a life changing experience.

 To answer hard-hitting questions that relate that deconstructs inequality such as: What can we do to get people more civically engaged.
 Middle school, high school, and college students from the Martin Luther King, Jr. Freedom Center will produce Civic Engagement Listening Circles in diverse communities of the Bay Area and beyond.
 Internally, the purpose will provide classes and rigorous civic engagement experience to students that prepare them for ongoing civic engagement and community organizing and develops within them a life-long commitment to public service and the further development of democracy.